flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 export default ShareModal
 ```

-A few months ago, hooks came out and reduced the boilerplate for these simple state scenarios.
+A few months ago, hooks came out and reduced slightly the boilerplate for these simple state scenarios.

 ```jsx
 // ShareModal.tsx